Your cart is currently empty!

 Should beta readers sign an NDA?

 Authors often ask if they should have beta readers sign a non-disclosure agreement (NDA).
 Some beta readers are happy to do so, and some aren’t.
-While it’s unlikely that beta reader will steal your work, you might want some reassurance that they won’t share any portion of your manuscript (for example, discussing your work with other writers or potential clients).
+While it’s unlikely that beta readers will steal your work, you might want some reassurance that they won’t share any portion of your manuscript (for example, discussing your work with other writers or potential clients).
 Whether or not you use an NDA, it’s a good idea to tell your beta reader the work can’t be shared with others without your consent.

 How to use beta reader feedback